Recently in the clinic I seem to have had many patients coming in complaining of having a trapped nerve in neck pain.

 - Trying to drive the car was really sore and made the pain worse.

-The question “what does a trapped nerve actually feel like?” is best described as a deep, throbbing, pain in the bone, worst pain you have ever felt pain.
+Nerve pain is also known as neurogenic pain.
+It is best described as a deep, throbbing, pain in the bone & is the worst pain you may have ever felt.

-This is because with a nerve entrapment you will be experiencing neurogenic pain.
+During a true nerve irritation you will be experiencing what is medically termed, neurogenic pain.

 Neurogenic pain is DIFFERENT from inflammatory pain.